moodlehq/moodle-plugin-ci/README.md

 CI](https://travis-ci.com).
 All of these tests and tools are run everytime a change is pushed to a GitHub branch or pull request.

+> [!WARNING]
+> Travis CI support has been deprecated in 4.5.8 and will be removed in 5.0.0.

 * [Getting started](https://moodlehq.github.io/moodle-plugin-ci/)
 * [Help topics](https://moodlehq.github.io/moodle-plugin-ci/Help.html)
 * [Changelog](https://moodlehq.github.io/moodle-plugin-ci/CHANGELOG.html)